cmsc388z/assignments/assignment1/assignment1.md

 }
 ```

-The keyword `pub` tells Rust that this function is public, so we can access to it in the `main.rs`
+The keyword `pub` tells Rust that this function is public, so we can use it in the `main.rs`

 ## 1. Create a rust project